guillermooo/sublime-undocs/source/reference/color_schemes.rst

 Color scheme files use the Property List format and have the .tmTheme extension.
-The file names of color scheme files are displayed in the **Preferences → Color Scheme** menu.

 The file format of color scheme files is inherited from Textmate.